secretstartups/handbook/content/handbook/engineering/infrastructure/core-platform/systems/geo/process.md

 #### Plan

 We use the [Kanban Plan board](https://gitlab.com/groups/gitlab-org/-/boards/1181258) to triage issues that are not yet planned for a milestone.
-Issues in this board are labelled "geo::planning".
+Issues in this board are labeled "geo::planning".

 The Product Manager(PM) owns this board and uses it to advance issues through to becoming feasible Epics.
 When work leaves this board, it is in a fit state for the engineering team to implement the issue.